 What factors are used in the initial credit review?

-The initial credit review considers all of the information you provide during the application process, and the information obtained from your credit report.
-If you pass the credit review, we will need to receive your income verification, school certification, and Applicant Self-Certification Form before final loan approval.
+The initial credit review considers all of the information you provide during the application process and the information obtained from your credit report.
+If you pass the credit review, we will need to receive your income verification documents, signed Loan Agreement and Applicant Self-Certification Form and the Student Consent Form (to be completed by the student beneficiary) before final loan approval.

 Application Details & Instructions